FoxComm/highlander/engineering-wiki/developer-experience/Screencasts-Scripts.md

     <goldrush logs appear>

 Your instance is ready!
-In next video, we will learn how to change things there.
+In next video, we will learn how to actually change things there.
 ```

 ## Deploying and Testing Custom Branch of Application